 Speed | 25ft (walking); 50ft (flying while not wearing medium or heavy armor) |

-Given their natural Dex increase, Aaarakocra can make a brilliant Ranger 5e, especially if paired with the Archery fighting style to make use of their mobility.
-The Rogue 5e is also a good choice, as Flight lets you hop about hiding places with even more ease.
-If you want a more martial build, go for a Fighter specializing in Finesse weapons.
-Fight will help you traverse the battlefield.
+Given their natural Dex increase, an Aaarakocra can make a brilliant DnD Ranger, especially if paired with the Archery fighting style to make use of their mobility.
+The DnD Rogue is also a good choice, as Flight lets you hop about hiding places with even more ease.
+If you want a more martial build, go for a DnD Fighter specializing in Finesse weapons.
+Flight will help you traverse the battlefield.

 For a full run-through of the best Aarakocra names, classes, and builds, check out our full Aarakocra 5e species guide.